bards/Epic.NET/_posts/2012-12-05-exceptions-are-the-norm.markdown

 That sounds good, since a software without failures is definitely **reliable**.

-Howevere, being the exceptional paths so frequent in sofware development, they are **expensive** to design and handle.
+However, being the exceptional paths so frequent in sofware development, they are **expensive** to design and handle.

 We are lazy, you know.
 At the very end, in the deep of our soul, we still